ldi-github/shirates-core/doc/markdown/in_action/adapting_to_environments/adapting_to_changes_in_os_messages.md

 After upgrading to a new version of OS, the test code that always succeeds may fail.

-Changes in messages may the cause of the issue.
+Changes in messages may the cause of this issue.

 ## Example